 A Woman Without Children Is… Unconventional

 One of the values I cherish the most is freedom.
 History hasn’t been particularly kind on women.
-Mankind has been mostly (white) mens’.
-And women have always been sexual and reproductive object-like creatures, expected to remain quiet and take care of their children, husbands and household.
+We have always been sexual, reproductive, object-like creatures, expected to remain quiet and simply take care of their children, husbands and household.